 The Department of World Languages at Framingham State University (FSU) offers a variety of classes in the areas of language arts (American Sign Language, Chinese, French, Portuguese, and Spanish), literature, linguistics, and culture.
 The offered undergraduate programs are:

-- Majors and concentrations: American Sign Language, Spanish, World Languages, and International Management
+- Majors and concentrations: American Sign Language, Spanish, Modern Languages, and International Management

 - Minors: Chinese, French, Latin American Studies, and Spanish